ovh/docs/pages/platform/kubernetes-k8s/encrypt-secret-with-kubeseal/guide.en-gb.md

 ---
-title: Encrypt and store in Git your Secret for OVHcloud Managed Kubernetes with Sealed Secrets (Kubeseal)
+title: Encrypt your Secret for OVHcloud Managed Kubernetes with Sealed Secrets (Kubeseal)
 slug: encrypt-secret-with-kubeseal
-excerpt: Find out how to secure your Kubernetes secrets in an OVHcloud Managed Kubernetes, encrypt and store in Git your Secret with Sealed Secrets (Kubeseal)
+excerpt: Find out how to secure your Kubernetes secrets in an OVHcloud Managed Kubernetes, encrypt your Secret with Sealed Secrets (Kubeseal)
 section: Security tutorials
 order: 2
 ---